What are SKUs used for?

 This information will allow you to eliminate dead stock, prioritize products, and better plan production cycles.

 Ultimately, how you use SKUs all depends on your business’s specific needs.
 However, you’ll need to use them though, as they’re a necessity for inventory management and analysis in your warehouse, manufacturing, and storefronts.

 SKUs will help you establish a common language for you and your staff, so there can be no confusion over your item’s variants.

 SKU inventory tracking

 What is an SKU?
 To recap, the meaning of an SKU is stock keeping unit, and you’ve probably already seen a pattern as an SKU is essential for overhauling your inventory management.

 However, to take them to the next level, you can track your SKUs so that you can optimize your inventory and maximize profits.

 The best way to make use of SKUs is to set reorder points for each of your products.
 This means that you will only order stock when you need it to avoid stock-outs but also save money and resources.

 Your stock levels don’t have to take any more space than they need to while simultaneously always being on hand to manufacture without delay.

-So, upon inspection you might see that hey, blue t shirts seem to be the most ordered across the board.
+So, upon inspection, you might see those blue t-shirts seem to be the most ordered across the board.
 That gives the incentive and understanding to drive sales however you see fit.